tum-ens/pylovo/docs/source/pylovo/installation.rst

     cd path/to/repo/pylovo/gui/IDP_Maptool_Flask
     flask --app maptool --debug run

-This shoudld start the flask server and allow you to open the GUI by navigating to http:127.0.0.1:5000 in a webbrowser of your choice
+This should start the flask server and allow you to open the GUI by navigating to http:127.0.0.1:5000 in a webbrowser of your choice

 Advanced installation - Database construction